pravinchandankhede/pravinchandankhede.github.io/_posts/2022-12-15-WhatIsNTP.md

 Implementing time synchronization means ensuring all systems and devices follow the same clock using **standardized protocols**.
 This is essential for consistency, security, and coordination across networks.
 Fortunately, time synchronization can be achieved using various standardized protocols.
 These protocols vary in complexity and accuracy and cater to different industries and problem domains.

-The most common being Network Time Protocol (NTP).
+The most common protocol being Network Time Protocol (NTP).
 NTP is designed to synchronize the clocks of computers over a network, ensuring that all devices have a consistent time reference.
 Below are some of the protocols used in time synchronization:

 | Protocol         | Description                                                                 | Target Use Cases / Industries                          |
 |------------------|-----------------------------------------------------------------------------|--------------------------------------------------------|